yogthos/config/README.md

 ### Attributions

-The `luminus/config` project uses [environ](https://github.com/weavejester/environ) for managing environment variables.
+The `luminus/config` project is based on the [environ](https://github.com/weavejester/environ) library.

 ## License